Imsil pilbong nongak: Janggu Chibae

 The performer wears a blue vest on a white pants.
 A yellow cloth sits on the left shoulder and a red cloth on the right, with a blue cloth on the waist.
 The head carries a towel and a flower hat.
 Buk Chibae makes a big sound and helps the sound of Janggu.

 Jing Chibae

 The performer wears a blue vest on a white pants.
 A yellow cloth sits on the left shoulder and a red cloth on the right, with a blue cloth on the waist.
 The head carries a towel and a flower hat.
-Jing Chibae creates an mood by making a long, loud sound.
+Jing Chibae creates a mood by making a long, loud sound.

 Sogo Chibae

 The performer wears a blue vest on a white pants.
 A yellow cloth sits on the left shoulder and a red cloth on the right, with a blue cloth on the waist.
 The head carries a towel and a flower hat.
 Sogo Chibae is the main character of Pilbong-gut.
 They have fun playing and dancing to make Pangut look diverse and lively.